FemiMerit/Project1/README.md

 ---

-+ #### Highlights Section
++ #### Introduction Section

-    - Highlight Section has 4 cards with strong descriptive characteristics of the company.
+    - Introduction Section has a image matching the website theme

-    - Tells website visitors how well animals are in the Animal Shelter.
+    - Tells website visitors a brief overview of Femi's background

-    - Attracts viewers to use this company for animal adoption.

     ![Highlights Section](documentation/main_cons.png)

     ---
-+ #### Testimonials Section
++ #### Education Section

-    - Testimonials Section has three feedbacks from people who were satisfied with the company's service.

-    - Each card has a picture of an animal with its owner.

-    - Each card has a story from the people who had an experience of using the Animal Shelter.
+    - Has a line across the page to differentiate between the intrduction and enducation section

-    - Each card has a name of the pet's owner.
+    - Education Section has a hyperlink image of Femi Merit's university

-​
+    - Users can click the image to visit the university's website
+    - Below the image is a break down of Femi's course ​
     ![Testimonials Section](documentation/testimonials.png)